Covestro (ETR:1COV) Given a €52.00 Price Target by JPMorgan Chase & Co. Analysts

-Covestro (ETR:1COV) has been assigned a €52.00 ($60.47) target price by equities researchers at JPMorgan Chase & Co. in a research report issued on Monday, Borsen Zeitung reports.
-The brokerage presently has a “buy” rating on the stock.
-JPMorgan Chase & Co.‘s price objective indicates a potential upside of 24.34% from the company’s previous close.
+Covestro (ETR:1COV) has been assigned a €52.00 ($60.47) target price by equities researchers at JPMorgan Chase & Co. in a research note issued to investors on Monday, Borsen Zeitung reports.
+The brokerage currently has a “buy” rating on the stock.
+JPMorgan Chase & Co.‘s target price would indicate a potential upside of 24.11% from the stock’s current price.

 About Covestro